worthpointlabs/terratest/docs/_docs/04_community/contributing.md

 If you're contributing code for the [Azure Platform](https://azure.com) and if you have and active _Azure subscription_, it's recommended to follow the below guidelines after [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
 If you're contributing code for any other platform (e.g., AWS, GCP, etc), you can skip these steps.

-> Once the PR has `Azure` tag and _Approved_, following pipeline will run automatically on an active Azure subscription, which [Microsoft](https://microsoft.com) provides.
+> Once the Terratest maintainers add `Azure` tag and _Approve_ the PR, following pipeline will run automatically on an active Azure subscription, which [Microsoft](https://microsoft.com) provides.
+You can run the pipeline manually on your forked repo by following the below guideline.

 We have a separate CI pipeline for _Azure_ code.
 To run it on a forked repo: